openziti/ziti-doc/docusaurus/docs/reference/tunnelers/linux/linux-tunnel-troubleshooting.md

 Please raise [a GitHub issue](https://github.com/openziti/ziti-tunnel-sdk-c/issues/) if you experience a crash.

-## tun device is DOWN
+## Tunnel service is running but tun device is DOWN

-If the tun device is DOWN then the tunneller will not be able to establish a connection to the Ziti network.
+If the tunnel service is running and tun device is DOWN then the tunneller will not be able to establish a connection to the Ziti network.
 You can check the status of the tun device with the `ip` command.

 ```bash
 $ ip link sh tun0